arunbaby0/arunbaby.com/_dsa/0001-two-sum.md

 ```

 **Real hash functions are more sophisticated:**
-- Python uses SipHash for integers
+- Python uses SipHash for strings/bytes; integers hash to their value (with a special-case for -1)
 - Involves bit manipulation and prime numbers
 - Designed to minimize collisions
 - Must be deterministic (same input → same output)